 Newly unsealed FBI records show internal debate over goal of Flynn probe

 The single page of handwritten notes is dated January 24, 2017, the same day of Flynn's White House FBI interview.
 While the author is not identified, the initials "EP" appear near the date.
-CBS News has reached out to a former FBI official to confirm whether they are the author.
+CBS News has reached out to a former FBI official to confirm whether that official is the author.

 The notes are lightly redacted, and read in part, "We have a case on Flynn & Russians."
 In a section titled "Afterwards," it states, "What is our goal?
 Truth/Admission or to get him to lie, so we can prosecute him or get him fired?"